JamesODonoghue/PortfolioSite/README.md

 ## Built With

-ReactJS and Deployed on Heroku
+ReactJS and React-Router.
+Deployed on Heroku

+Styled using Bootstrap 4 and Sass

 ## Authors